Sudan at the 2012 Summer Olympics

 Sudan competed at the 2012 Summer Olympics in London, from 27 July to 12 August 2012.
 This was the nation's eleventh appearance at the Olympics, since its debut in 1960.
 Sudan, however, did not attend the 1976 Summer Olympics in Montreal and the 1980 Summer Olympics in Moscow because of the African and the United States boycott.

 Six Sudanese athletes were selected to the team, competing only in track and field and in swimming.
 Middle-distance runner and Olympic silver medalist Ismail Ahmed Ismail was the nation's flag bearer at the opening ceremony.
-For the first time since 2004, Sudan failed to win a single Olympic medal.
-Double world indoor champion Abubaker Kaki missed out of the nation's another Olympic medal, finishing farther from the standings.
+For the first time since 2004, Sudan left the Olympics without winning even a single medal.
+Double world indoor champion Abubaker Kaki missed out on a podium finish, placing seventh in the final standings of the men's 800-meter event.

 Athletics

-Sudanese athletes have so far achieved qualifying standards in the following athletics events (up to a maximum of 3 athletes in each event at the 'A' Standard, and 1 at the 'B' Standard):
+Sudanese athletes achieved qualifying standards in the following athletics events (up to a maximum of 3 athletes in each event at the 'A' Standard, and 1 at the 'B' Standard):